CGRC RACING RULES

 c. if for any other reason all dogs fail to pursue the hare.

-1. The racing manager shall have in his possession, for the information of the stewards of the meeting a list of warned-off persons and shall not allow any greyhound owned, trained or in care of a such person to start for a race or a trial.
+1. The racing manager shall have in his possession a list of warned-off persons and shall not allow any greyhound owned, trained or in care of a such person to start for a race or a trial.

 2. The racing manager and the paddock steward shall ensure, that all greyhounds are weighed in.